-Lung cancer has been the most common cancer in the world for several decades accounting for 12.9% of all cancers12.
+Lung cancer has been the most common cancer in the world for several decades accounting for 12.9% of all cancers.
 Lung cancer is the most common cause of death from cancer worldwide.
-In 2015, it accounted for 1.7 million deaths13.
-In terms of years of life lost in 2015, lung cancer ranked 13th (compared with 14th in 2005)13.
-Because of its high fatality (the overall ratio of mortality to incidence is 0.87) and the relative lack of variability in survival in different world regions, the geographical patterns in mortality closely follow those in incidence12.
-In some Western countries where the tobacco epidemic reached its peak by the middle of the 20th century (e.g. the UK, Finland, and the USA), lung cancer rates have been decreasing slowly in men and plateauing in women2.
-In the 2015 Global Burden of Disease report, the age standardised mortality
+In 2015, it accounted for 1.7 million deaths.
+In terms of years of life lost in 2015, lung cancer ranked 13th (compared with 14th in 2005).
+Because of its high fatality (the overall ratio of mortality to incidence is 0.87) and the relative lack of variability in survival in different world regions, the geographical patterns in mortality closely follow those in incidence.
+In some Western countries where the tobacco epidemic reached its peak by the middle of the 20th century (e.g. the UK, Finland, and the USA), lung cancer rates have been decreasing slowly in men and plateauing in women.
+In the 2015 Global Burden of Disease report, the age standardised mortality rate for lung cancer was 26.6 (CI: 25.9-27.4) which was a reduction of 8.1% (10.7-5.2) on the 2005 rate.
+However, due to the increase in the global population, the total number of deaths from lung cancer in the same time period increased by 20.1%.

-Globally, lung cancer is the most common cancer in men (16.7% of cancers) with the highest estimated age-standardised incidence rates in Central and Eastern Europe (53.5 per 100,000) and Eastern Asia (50.4 per 100,000)12.
+Globally, lung cancer is the most common cancer in men (16.7% of cancers) with the highest estimated age-standardised incidence rates in Central and Eastern Europe (53.5 per 100,000) and Eastern Asia (50.4 per 100,000).
 In women, the incidence rates are generally lower with a different geographical pattern mainly reflecting different historical exposure to tobacco smoking.
-Thus the highest estimated rates are in North America (33.8) and Northern Europe (23.7)12.
-Worldwide, lung cancer is the fourth most common cancer in women (8.8% of all cancers) and the second most common cause of death from cancer (13.8% of total cancer deaths)12.
+Thus the highest estimated rates are in North America (33.8) and Northern Europe (23.7).
+Worldwide, lung cancer is the fourth most common cancer in women (8.8% of all cancers) and the second most common cause of death from cancer (13.8% of total cancer deaths).

 In the UK, 50% of those admitted with lung cancer are as emergencies.
-38% of lung cancer diagnoses in the UK are made after an emergency hospital admission14.
+38% of lung cancer diagnoses in the UK are made after an emergency hospital admission.
 The Irish figures, as mentioned earlier, were 56% (lung cancer hospitalisations which were as emergencies in 2016) and 26% (lung cancer diagnoses as a result of an emergency admission in 2010-2014).
-The incidence of lung cancer in the UK is 80% higher in more socially deprived groups14.
-Lung cancer accounts for 5.9% of deaths in people aged 65 years and over in the UK and 8.4% of deaths in people aged 15-64yrs 14.
+The incidence of lung cancer in the UK is 80% higher in more socially deprived groups.
+Lung cancer accounts for 5.9% of deaths in people aged 65 years and over in the UK and 8.4% of deaths in people aged 15-64 years.
 The Irish figures are in line with international trends.
-Australia has the highest mesothelioma incidence in the world at 2-3 cases per 100,000 population15.
-In the UK, 80% of cases of pleural mesothelioma occur in men14.
-Most are diagnosed in those aged over 70 years of age but 20% are diagnosed in those aged 51-60yrs14.
+Australia has the highest mesothelioma incidence in the world at 2-3 cases per 100,000 population.
+In the UK, 80% of cases of pleural mesothelioma occur in men.
+Most are diagnosed in those aged over 70 years of age but 20% are diagnosed in those aged 51-60 years.
 In Ireland, 85.5% of cases of mesothelioma occur in males (14.5% in females) with one third diagnosed in their 60s and one third in their 70s.